masonNick/InternetSecurity/README.md

   - (1) Add my self-signed certificate to the Trusted CAS list in Firefox.
   - (2) Show the green lock icon next to my webserver.
     ##### This will look as follows:
-      https:// <Your Apache IP Address for which you are using for your project>/
+      https:// <IP address of you Apache Webserver>

 **Helpful References**
 - https://www.netburner.com/learn/creating-a-self-signed-certificate-for-secure-iot-applications/